hafiz7482/hafiz7482/README.md

 🎯 Software Quality Assurance Engineer (SQA)
 📍 Dhaka, Bangladesh

-💡 About Me-
+💡 About Me
       Hands-on experience in manual, functional, and regression testing.
 Skilled in SDLC/STLC, defect tracking, and API testing (Postman) with a strong focus on accuracy, collaboration, and delivering highquality software products.

 - Skilled in Manual, Functional, and Regression Testing
 - Hands-on experience in API testing with Postman
 - Familiar with SDLC, STLC, and Agile methodologies

-🧪 **Testing Tools & Skills:**
+🧪 Testing Tools & Skills-
     Jira | Postman | SQL | Git | Test Case Design | Bug Reporting

 💡 Education-